mui/material-ui/docs/data/material/guides/right-to-left/right-to-left.md

 }
 ```

-#### 4.2 styled-components
+#### styled-components setup

-If you use `styled-components` as your style engine, you can use the [StyleSheetManager](https://styled-components.com/docs/api#stylesheetmanager) and provide the stylis-plugin-rtl as an item in the `stylisPlugins` property:
+If you're using styled-components, use the [StyleSheetManager](https://styled-components.com/docs/api#stylesheetmanager) and provide the stylis-plugin-rtl as an item to the `stylisPlugins` property.

 ```jsx
 import { StyleSheetManager } from 'styled-components';